intro

 [Code: 7609, SQL State: S1000] Full-Text Search is not installed, or a full-text component cannot be loaded.

 Learn how to install it in the next section.
-If this is not your case, go to the next main chapter.
+If this is not your case, feel free to skip to the next main chapter.

 Add the Full-Text Search Component on SQL Server 2022